depthbomb/Scraps/README.md

 ## Features

 - Cross-platform CLI version available [here.](https://github.com/depthbomb/RaffleRunner)
-- Fast and lighweight; no need to install Python/Node.JS/Java/etc, doesn't use browser automation
+- Fast and lightweight; no need to install Python/Node.JS/Java/etc, doesn't use browser automation
 - Configurable
 - Detailed logging so you can see everything it does and makes it easier to report problems